 Played by: Paul StassinoSPECTRE operative trained and surgically modified to impersonate French military officer Colonel and pilot François Derval.

-Played by: Count LippeA SPECTRE agent who is charged to guard Angelo Palazzi while the latter recovers from his plastic surgery at Shrublands.
+Played by: Guy DolemanA SPECTRE agent who is charged to guard Angelo Palazzi while the latter recovers from his plastic surgery at Shrublands.
 There, he tries to kill Bond.
 His whole experience with Bond, along with Palazzi electing to take advantage of the NATO agreement at the Eleventh Hour for more money, gets both of them killed, with Lippe being blown up in his car by Volpe.

 Colonel Jacques Bouvar